sourcecred/sourcecred/src/plugins/identity/README.md

 └── authored Post /t/123/2
 ```

-The identity plugin creates a new node, representing the Identity, with the
+Using the information from the project file, the plugin creates a new Identity
-username provided in the project file.
-While removing the alias nodes.
+node and removes the alias nodes.

 ```
 Identity @abc